clojure-emacs/clojure-mode/README.md

 (package-initialize)
 ```

+The version of `clojure-mode` on MELPA is a development snapshot that
+might contain more bugs that usual or experimental work and features
+in progress.
+Use it on your own risk!

-If you'd like to use MELPA add this bit of code instead:
+If you're feeling adventurous and you'd like to use MELPA add this bit
+of code instead:

 ```lisp
 (require 'package)